Principal Investigator:

 InternFSU:

-Erin is a senior at Florida State University, double majoring in Psychology and Studio Art with focus areas in drawing and painting.
-She joined the Keel lab as a DIS student in May of 2024 to gain hands-on experience in the conduction of eating disorder research.
-After a year in the Keel lab, she adopted the role of Research Assistant Intern in Fall of 2025 through the InternFSU program.
-Additionally, Erin is involved in a variety of campus organizations and nonprofits such as Realizing Everyone’s Need for Emotional Wellness (RENEW), If You’re Reading This FSU, Opening Minds Through Art (OMA), and the National Association of Anorexia Nervosa and Associated Disorders (ANAD) FSU.
-After graduation, Erin aspires to seek higher education in pursuit of becoming a clinical mental health counselor.
+Emma is a senior at Florida State University, majoring in Psychology and minoring in General Business.
+She joined the Keel lab as a DIS student in January of 2024 to understand risk factors that influence eating pathology.
+After two years in the Keel lab, she adopted the role of Research Assistant Intern in Spring of 2026 through the InternFSU program.
+Additionally, Emma is a part of the Joiner lab, gaining hands-on experience on understanding the cognitive risk factors pertaining to the interpersonal theory of suicide.
+Emma is a secretary in the campus organization Realizing Everyone’s Need for Emotional Wellness (RENEW) and a student ambassador in the National Association of Anorexia Nervosa and Associated Disorders (ANAD) FSU.
+After graduation, Emma aspires to seek a PhD in Clinical Psychology in pursuit of becoming a Clinical Psychologist.